 Candidates are required to demonstrate palpation, muscle testing, interview skills, assessment techniques appropriate to the presenting condition, massage treatment, home care including hydrotherapy, stretch and strengthening recommendations, and suggestions for modifications to activities of daily living.

 The examiners observe and experience how the candidate’s treatment relates to the presenting condition, in addition to draping and support during the treatment.
 Limb handling and treatment modifications for the patient’s ability are assessed.
-Candidates are also graded on communications, professionalism, integration of academic knowledge into practical competencies, and their skill at building a therapeutic relationship.
+Candidates are also assessed on communications, professionalism, integration of academic knowledge into practical competencies, and their skill at building a therapeutic relationship.

 Before entering Room 1